Adapted from A Sweet Quartet by Fran Gage (North Point Press, 2002) and Jeni’s Splendid Ice Cream Desserts by Jeni Britton Bauer (Artisan, 2014)

 Cook the Base

-In your saucepan, pour in the milk.
-Scoop out a small amount and mix it thoroughly with the tapioca flour in the prep bowl.
+I use a 3-quart saucier here as it’s easy to stir the mixture with its rounded bottom and flared sides.
+Pour the milk into the pan you are using and scoop out a small amount and mix it thoroughly with the tapioca flour in the small prep bowl.
 Set this slurry aside.

-Add the cream, sugar, and syrup to the milk in the saucepan.
+Add the cream, sugar, and Lyle’s to the milk in the saucepan.
 Stir, and bring to a low boil.
 Boil gently for 4 minutes, stirring constantly.
 Turn off the heat.
-Remove the tags from the tea bags and add them to the pan.
-Let steep for 15 minutes.
+Move the pan to a cool burner.
+Remove the tags from the tea bags, add them to the mixture, and let steep for 15 minutes.

-At the end of the steeping time, remove the tea bags and squeeze them gently to extract all the flavor.
+At the end of the steeping time, remove the tea bags and squeeze them gently into the mixture to extract all the flavor.

-Stir the mixture in the pan.
-Stir the tapioca slurry again to ensure it’s smooth, then add it to the pan.
-Bring it back to a boil, stirring constantly, and boil for one minute.
-No more.
-Remove from heat.
+Stir the tapioca slurry again to ensure it’s smooth, then add it to the pan and whisk it in.
+Move the pan back to the original burner and bring back to a low boil, stirring constantly, and boil for one minute.
+Remove from the heat immediately.

 Blend and Chill

-Transfer the base to a lidded container (or a well-sealed zip-top bag, if that’s your method).
-Place it in an ice bath: I use a large stainless bowl, add cold water around the container without letting it spill in, and chill it down with reusable ice packs.
+Transfer the base to a lidded container.
+(You could use a well-sealed zip-top bag, but I don’t.)
+Place it in an ice bath: I use a large stainless bowl, add cold water around the container of mixture without letting it spill in, and chill it down with reusable ice packs rather than ice cubes, which would also work well and would be easy if you have an ice maker; I do not.

 Once cool, refrigerate the mixture overnight to cure.